Boxer Mayweather, George Clooney lead world's highest paid entertainers

 Mayweather pulled in some $285 million in the period, largely thanks to his August 2017 comeback fight win over mixed martial arts champion Conor McGregor.

-Oscar-winning star Clooney earned an estimated $239 million after selling the Casamigos tequila company he co-founded to British spirits company Diageo in June 2017.
+Oscar-winning star Clooney earned an estimated $239 million after selling the Casamigos tequila company he co-founded to British spirits company Diageo (DGE.L) in June 2017.
 Forbes said the sale gave Clooney the best annual earnings of his 35-year career in film and television.

 Forbes said entertainers on its 2018 Celebrity 100 list earned a combined $6.3 billion before tax, up 22 percent from last year’s list.
 Many of the highest earners came from celebrities leveraging their brands through side ventures and through their social media presence.